tanimislam/nprstuff/docs/_sources/core_functionality.rst.txt

 .. code-block:: console

-   usage: thisamericanlife [-h] [--episode EPISODE] [--directory DIRECTORY] [--extra EXTRASTUFF] [--noverify] [--dump] [--level {DEBUG,ERROR,INFO,NONE}]
+   usage: thisamericanlife [-h] [-e EPISODE] [-d DIRECTORY] [-E EXTRASTUFF] [--noverify] [--dump]
+			   [--level {DEBUG,ERROR,INFO,NONE}]

    optional arguments:
-     -h, --help            show this help message and exit --episode EPISODE     Episode number of This American Life to download.
+     -h, --help            show this help message and exit -e EPISODE, --episode EPISODE
+			   Episode number of This American Life to download.
 Default is 150.
-     --directory DIRECTORY
+     -d DIRECTORY, --directory DIRECTORY
 			   Directory into which to download This American Life episodes.
 Default is /mnt/media/thisamericanlife.
+     -E EXTRASTUFF, --extra EXTRASTUFF
-     --extra EXTRASTUFF    If defined, some extra stuff in the URL to get a This American Life episode.
+			   If defined, some extra stuff in the URL to get a This American Life episode.
      --noverify            If chosen, then do not verify the SSL connection.
      --dump                If chosen, just download the TAL episode XML into a file into the specified directory.
      --level {DEBUG,ERROR,INFO,NONE}
 			   choose the debug level for downloading NPR Fresh Air episodes or their XML representation of episode info.
-Can be one of
-			   ['DEBUG', 'ERROR', 'INFO', 'NONE'].
+Can be one of ['DEBUG', 'ERROR', 'INFO', 'NONE'].
 Default is NONE.